What Chemical Tests Are Used to Determine Blood Alcohol Concentration Under California’s Implied Consent Law

 - Blood Test: For this type of chemical test, a sample of blood is taken from a person arrested for DUI in California and the blood is sent to a lab to determine the blood alcohol concentration for that sample.
 If the officer suspects you were driving under the influence of drugs, you will likely be asked to submit to a blood test.

 - Urine Test: Blood alcohol testing through urine analysis has been shown to be somewhat inaccurate so urine testing for blood alcohol content is only used if breath alcohol testing and blood alcohol testing measures are not available.

 Contact Orange County DUI Attorneys

-If you are facing DUI charges, or have specific questions about California’s implied consent laws, a knowledgeable Orange County DUI lawyer at Coffey and Coffey can advise you.
+If you are facing DUI charges, or have specific questions about California’s implied consent laws, a knowledgeable Orange County DUI lawyer at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawcan advise you.
 Our Orange County DUI lawyers help clients protect their rights and preserve their driving privileges.
 For a free consultation, please contact us by calling (800) 706-7888 today.